Frederick Manfred: Biography

 Manfred published The Primitive, the first novel in his World's Wanderer trilogy, in 1949.
 It was poorly received, and the next two books in the trilogy, The Brother (1950) and The Giant (1951), met with mixed reviews.
 In 1952 Manfred decided to change his name from Frederick Feikema to Frederick Feikema Manfred, and Frederick Manfred became his publishing name.
 Lord Grizzly, the first of The Buckskin Man Tales, was the first work Manfred published under his new name.
 It was a best seller and one of the finalists for the National Book Award in 1954.
 The Buckskin Man Tales are the novels Lord Grizzly, Conquering Horse, Scarlet Plume, King of Spades, and Riders of Judgment.

-For a time he lived in a house which is now the interpretive center of Blue Mounds State Park in Rock County, Minnesota.
+For a time he lived in a house which is now the derelict interpretive center of Blue Mounds State Park in Rock County, Minnesota.
 He attended Calvin College in Michigan.
 He had three children with his wife Maryanna Shorba Manfred: Freya Manfred, Frederick Manfred Jr., and Marya Manfred.

 Manfred was the writer-in-residence in the English Department at the University of South Dakota during the 1970s and 1980s.
 According to his daughter Freya Manfred, "Many of those who drank coffee with him, watched him, listened to him, learned from him, are now well-known national or regional writers: Pete Dexter, Michael Doane, Elly Welt, William Earls, Dan O'Brien, Linda Hasselstrom, Craig Volk, Bill Holm, John Calvin Rezmerski, and Joe and Nancy Paddock."